What is Art Therapy?

-Creative expression not only supports cognitive function, but research also supports the idea that visual art offers numerous physiological and psychological benefits.
+Creative expression not only supports cognitive function, but research also supports the idea that visual creativity offers numerous physiological and psychological benefits.

 The American Art Therapy Association (AATA) defines art therapy as “an integrative mental health and human services profession that enriches… lives… through active art-making, creative process, applied psychological theory, and human experience within a psychotherapeutic relationship.”
 This type of therapy can also build on existing social skills, support treatment goals, and improve brain functioning.
 The aim is to create a positive environment in which guests can improve communication and concentration skills.